void

 Jaroslav Hašek visited the Náchod district in August 1914, a stay that finds its way into the novel via Josefov and Jasenná.

-In 1936 Eduard Bass wrote about an episode that also could be linked to this stay and not the least to this fragment of the novel.
-At the start of the war the author visited the wine bar U Petříku where he caused consternation by talking loudly in Russian, and when requested to quieten down he replied: "Why should I?
+In 1936, Eduard Bass wrote about an episode that could also be linked to this stay and, not least, to this fragment of the novel.
+At the start of the war, the author visited the wine bar U Petříku where he caused a stir by speaking loudly in Russian, and when asked to quieten down he replied: "Why should I?
 Yesterday I was by Náchod and already now they talk like that over there"[a].

 Demography